 There are times when you want to extract text from images.
 For instance —

-- You found an interesting image with a quote, and you want to copy its text;
+- You found an image with a quote, and you want to quickly copy the quote

-- Extract mobile number and email form a business card;
+- You want to extract mobile number or email form a business card

-- Modify a printed document but without writing it from the scratch; or
+- You want to edit a document but without rewriting it from the scratch

-- You simply want to extract text from a write protected PDF file
+- You want to extract text from a write-protected PDF file

-- You want to search for text in a printed document.
+- You want to lookup for the text from a pamphlet

 Extracting text from an image is done with an OCR software (short for optical character recognizer).
 The program takes an image file (like jpg) as input and returns text (that was present in it) as output.